akissinger/dodo/README.md

-Dodo is a graphical email client based on the command line email swiss-army-knife [notmuch](https://notmuchmail.org/) written in Python/PyQt5.
+Dodo is a graphical email client written in Python/PyQt5, based on the command line email swiss-army-knife [notmuch](https://notmuchmail.org/).
 It's main goals are to:

 * offer efficient, keyboard-oriented mail reading, sorting, and composing
 * give a mostly text-based email experience by default, but with HTML support a few keystrokes a way